 How Important is the Personal Statement for College to Admissions Officials?

 Common App announced that it will include a dedicated essay prompt on COVID-19 for the 2020-2021 admissions cycle.
 As a result, students are scrambling to figure out how to write about COVID-19 in their college admissions essays.

 There’s even more evidence that the college personal essay is becoming the most important part of the application process.
 As CBS News reports:

 A growing number of U.S. colleges and universities are abandoning ACT and SAT scores as part of their admissions process.
 The so-called test-blind movement has gathered steam this year amid widespread cancellations of standardized tests because of COVID-19.

 Moreover, a court recently ruled that the University of California public school system can no longer consider SAT/ACT scores in the admissions process.
 The days of the standardized test may be numbered.

 This means that the application essay just got a lot more important.

 Why do college admissions committees rely on college application essays so much?
-The answer is because a personal statement sets you apart from your high school peers by explaining three ideas:
+The answer is that a college personal statement sets you apart from your high school peers by explaining three ideas: